cityuis/qable/Reporting Bug Template.md

 _The title should be concise, clear, and informative.
 It must be clear and descriptive so that you can get an idea of what the report is about at a quick glance.
 The description must respond to the following questions:_

- > a.
-What is the problem?
+> 1. What is the problem?

- > b.
-What action must the user perform to trigger the problem?
+> 2. What action must the user perform to trigger the problem?

- > c.
-Where does the problem occur?
+> 3. Where does the problem occur?

 ## 2. Description